mehdishamaa/Ansible-AWS/readme.md

-Why use Ansible to provision our EC2 instances?
+- Why use Ansible to provision our EC2 instances?
 Ansible is a powerful tool — along with Puppet and Chef it is one of the most widely-used automation engines.
 Ansible allows us to build our infrastructure using infrastructure as code, drastically reducing the time spent provisioning instances.

-Prerequisites
+# Prerequisites
-A couple of prerequisites are needed before we start writing our Ansible files:
+ - A couple of prerequisites are needed before we start writing our Ansible files:
-An AWS account
+ - An AWS account
-Ansible
+ - Ansible
-Python
+ - Python
-Boto
+ - Boto

 Firstly, open a terminal on a Linux based system.
-Install Ansible and its prerequisites using the following commands: sudo apt-get install software-properties-common sudo apt-add-repository ppa:Ansible/Ansible sudo apt-get update sudo apt-get install Ansible
+Install Ansible and its prerequisites using the following commands:
+`sudo apt-get install software-properties-common` `sudo apt-add-repository ppa:Ansible/Ansible`
+`sudo apt-get update`
+`sudo apt-get install Ansible`

 2. Next install Python:
-sudo apt-get update
+`sudo apt-get update`
-sudo apt-get install python3.6
+`sudo apt-get install python3.6`

 3. Install Boto:
-sudo apt install python3-pip
+`sudo apt install python3-pip`
-pip install Boto
+`pip install Boto`

-4. Now that we have all prerequisites installed, we need to create a key to be able to SSH into our instance: ssh-keygen -t rsa -b 4096 -f ~/.ssh/<Your_Name>_aws
+4. Now that we have all prerequisites installed, we need to create a key to be able to SSH into our instance:
+`ssh-keygen -t rsa -b 4096 -f ~/.ssh/<Your_Name>_aws`

-5. Next we create our Ansible directory structure: mkdir -p AWS_Ansible/group_vars/all/ cd AWS_Ansible touch playbook.yml
+5. Next we create our Ansible directory structure:
+`mkdir -p AWS_Ansible/group_vars/all/`
+`cd AWS_Ansible`
+`touch playbook.yml`

-6. We now need to create an Ansible vault file to store our AWS access and secret keys: ansible-vault create group_vars/all/pass.yml
+6. We now need to create an Ansible vault file to store our AWS access and secret keys: a`nsible-vault create group_vars/all/pass.yml`
 When prompted, create a password for your vault.

-7. Next, plug in your AWS access and secret keys to the pass.yml file you have just created: ansible-vault edit group_vars/all/pass.yml
+7. Next, plug in your AWS access and secret keys to the pass.yml file you have just created:
+`ansible-vault edit group_vars/all/pass.yml`
 (You may have to decrypt and re-encrypt the file before doing this).

 8. Use sudo nano playbook.yml to edit your playbook with the following code:
 # AWS playbook
 ---